 - Every month of game-world time characters will be assessed 100 gold per level for upkeep.
 This is automatically deducted by the referee.
 Once paid, it is unnecessary to account for every minor expenditure (torches, nights & meals in an inn, and so on).
 This upkeep may be assumed to pay for a modest home and a few household servants.
 Any guards or mercenaries, however, must be accounted for separately.
 Characters who fail to meet their upkeep requirements have penalties on their monthly health checks (see below).

 - Every month of game-world time characters must check for the possibility of having contracted a disease and / or parasitic infection.
-The chances of this occurring are quite low, 0% to 6%, depending on climate, season, crowding, filth, poorly cooked food, and other factors (all enumerated in the rule books).
-Such afflictions are very uncommon and even less commonly fatal, but they can make characters unavailable for play sometimes.
+The chances of this occurring are quite low, 0% to 6%, depending on climate, season, crowding, filth, poorly cooked food, and other factors (enumerated in the rules).
+Such afflictions are very uncommon and even less commonly fatal, but they can be, and they can make characters unavailable for play sometimes.

 - Time, from the characters’ perspective, can move faster or slower than real time during game sessions.
-Outside of the game sessions, however, time continues to move, one day in the game world goes by for each day in the real world.
-Because of this, it’s important for characters to get themselves to some sort of relative safety, such as a town or village, set up a defensible position in the wilds, describe an evasion plan, or something.
+Outside of the game sessions, however, time continues to move.
+One day in the game world goes by for each day in the real world.
+Because of this, it’s important for characters to get themselves to some sort of relative safety, such as a town or village, set up a defensible position in the wilds, describe an evasion plan, or something at the end of each session.
 Time does not freeze to be resumed at that moment in the next session.

 - Players may have more than one character in the setting.
-Only one of a player’s characters may be used at a time and they may not transfer wealth or other things between them or pool their resources.
+Though only one of a player’s characters may be used at a time, and they may not transfer wealth or other things between them, or otherwise pool their resources.
 It is permitted for the player to name one of his characters the “next of kin” of another in order to transfer wealth upon the character’s death.

 - The rules of the game are applied transparently and ruthlessly.